yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/macos.md

     ```
     {{< note >}}

-Install `yb-voyager` with specific version on your machine using the following command:
+Install a specific version of `yb-voyager` using the following command:

     brew install yb-voyager@<VERSION>